Mivinguy/luxor-takehome/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser if you run this locally.
+Otherwise, I have deployed the app here: [https://takehome-sigma.vercel.app](https://takehome-sigma.vercel.app/)

 ### How would you monitor the application to ensure it is running smoothly?
 1. **Logging**: Implement logging throughout to record important events, errors, and performance metrics.